 There has been good progress at protecting women from developing cervical cancer but we can all do better.
 Roche is dedicated to investing in advancements that will significantly improve prevention strategies and support global efforts to eradicate this disease.
 Our approach is always based on the strength of clinical evidence and insights to challenge the status quo.
 We are committed to providing effective and simple solutions that give doctors and labs the answers they need and women the protection and care they deserve.

-With vaccination, regular screening and treatment, cervical cancer is highly preventable, yet annually an estimated 570,000 women will develop the disease and some 311,000 will die from it.4 Recognised as one of the top causes of death for women around the world, most cases occur in countries that have not yet established systematic, organised HPV screening.
-However, even in the US, where access to screening and women's health care is widely available, there is still too high a prevalence of cervical disease.
-The American Cancer Society reports 13,800 new cases of invasive cervical cancer will be diagnosed in 2020, and approximately 4,290 women will die from the disease this year.5
+With vaccination, regular screening and treatment, cervical cancer is highly preventable, yet over 600,000 women developed the disease in 2020 and over 340,000 died from it.4 Recognised as one of the top causes of death for women around the world, most cases occur in countries that have not yet established systematic, organised HPV screening.5 However, even in the US, where access to screening and women's health care is widely available, there is still too high a prevalence of cervical disease.
+The American Cancer Society reports 14,480 new cases of invasive cervical cancer will be diagnosed and approximately 4,290 women will die from the disease in 2021.6

 Over the past several decades, screening strategies based on Pap cytology have saved millions of lives, but there is significant need for improvement.
 Abnormal Pap test results are common and women often endure repeat testing and waiting before they learn if cervical disease is present.